Blog Mental Health Yoga Yoga For Knee Strength: Strengthen Your Joint With These Poses

 2. Stand tall, about hip-width apart; then, slowly lean back till your back touches the wall.

 3. Slide down until your knees and ankles are parallel to each other.
-You should essentially be squatting against the wall.
+You’ll be in a supported squat against the wall.

 4. Lift your arms to the ceiling or simply place them on your thighs.